rust-lang/this-week-in-rust/drafts/2017-01-17-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is [trust](https://github.com/japaric/trust), a Travis CI and AppVeyor template to test your Rust crate on 5 architectures and publish binary releases of it for Linux, macOS and Windows.
+This week's Crate of the Week is [alacritty](https://github.com/jwilm/alacritty), an OpenGL-propelled Terminal application.
+Really fast, nice looking.
+Missing scrollback.
 Thanks to Vikrant for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!